usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.30.8 Illumination Levels**

-llumination levels on the sign surface shall be in the 100 to 300 lux range (10 to 30 footcandles) and shall be uniform over the sign surface.
+Illumination levels on the sign surface shall be in the 100 to 300 lux range (10 to 30 footcandles) and shall be uniform over the sign surface.
 Signs shall be located such that the illumination level on the surface of the sign is not significantly exceeded by the ambient light or visible bright lighting source behind or in front of the sign.

 ### A4.31 Telephones